lucidsoftware/lucid-programming-competition-2019/problems/summoningCircles/description.md

 ## Input

-A single line containing 4 positive integers, each separated by a single space.
+A single line containing 4 integers, each separated by a single space.
 <pre>P K M Q</pre>

 ## Output